Our Mission

 WHAT IS THE ADOPT A MONUMENT PROGRAM?

-The Adopt A Monument Program (AAM) was created to provide funds for the care and maintenance of specific individual works of art in the HAF collection.
-As funds are expended, they need to be replenished.
+The Adopt A Monument Program (AAM) provides funds for the conservation and restoration of specific individual works of art in the Houston Arts Foundation (HAF) collection.
+The goal of AAM is to ensure sustained funding for Houston’s iconic public art collection and educate and engage the community in art that is accessible to everyone.
 With AAM, individuals, organizations, corporations, and foundations can choose a specific work of art from the HAF collection and make it their own.
-Donors can provide funds for a work of art that speaks to them, and their HAF contribution will go towards that work of art exclusively.

 THE HAF BOARD OF DIRECTORS